Tuesday, April 16, 2024

 • Ubuntu comes with various desktop environments like Gnome, KDE, XFCE, MATE, etc.

-• Though Ubuntu is based on Debian, it’s also the foundation for Linux Mint, Elementary OS, Kubuntu, Lubuntu, Deepin, and much much more.
+• Though Ubuntu is based on Debian, it’s also the foundation for Linux Mint, Elementary OS, Kubuntu, Lubuntu, Deepin, and much more.

 • Each after six months, it offers new releases, and every two years, it releases a Long Term Support (LTS).

-Official Homepage Screenshot Download
+Official Homepage Screenshot

-6. Debian
+2. Debian

 Debian

-Debian is the most stable Linux distro, which comes with a motto of free OS and a huge set of free software for everyone.
-Debian does not focus on new releases like Ubuntu and Linux Mint, but its prime focus is on a super stable release.
+Debian is the most stable Linux distro, with the motto of free OS and a huge set of free software for everyone.
+Debian does not focus on new releases frequently, like Ubuntu and Linux Mint, but its prime focus is on super stable releases.
+For that reason, Debian releases a stable version every two years.
+Debian is a grandfather distro used to make many popular and effective distros, including Ubuntu, Linux Mint, Deepin, Elementary OS, etc.

 Main Features